yakuhzi/setup-ssh-agent/README.md

 # Setup SSH Agent

-A GitHub Action that starts the ssh agent with the provided ssh keys and adds github.com to the known hosts.
+A GitHub Action that starts the ssh-agent with the provided SSH keys and adds github.com to the known hosts.

 Usage
 -------